-Reflecting or and processe the thinking behind choices, strategies and actions taken.
+Reflecting on thinking and processes This element involves students reflecting on, adjusting and explaining their thinking and identifying the thinking behind choices, strategies and actions taken.
 Students think about thinking (metacognition), reflect on actions and processes, and transfer knowledge into new contexts to create alternatives or open up possibilities.
 They apply knowledge gained in one context to clarify another.
-In developing and acting with critical and creative thinking, students: think about thinking (metacognition) reflect on processes transfer knowledge into new contexts.
-Analysing, synthesising of evaluating reand procedu This element involves students analysing, synthesising and evaluating the reasoning and procedures used to find solutions, evaluate and justify results or inform courses of action.
+In developing and acting with critical and creative thinking, students: • think about thinking (metacognition) • reflect on processes transfer knowledge into new contexts.
+Analysing, synthesising and evaluating reasoning and procedures This element involves students analysing, synthesising and evaluating the reasoning and procedures used to find solutions, evaluate and justify results or inform courses of action.
 Students identify, consider and assess the logic and reasoning behind choices.
 They differentiate components of decisions made and actions taken and assess ideas, methods and outcomes against criteria.
 In developing and acting with critical and creative thinking, students: • apply logic and reasoning draw conclusions and design a course of action evaluate procedures and outcomes.
-Critical and C Thinking in the Learning Area e as primary purposes of education.
-The explicit teaching and embedding of critical and creative Activities that foster critical and creative thinking should include both independent and collaborative tasks, and entail some sort of transition or tension between ways of thinking.
+Critical and Creative Thinking in the Learning Areas The imparting of knowledge (content) and the development of thinking skills are accepted today as primary purposes of education.
+The explicit teaching and embedding of critical and creative thinking throughout the learning areas encourages students to engage in higher order thinking.
+By using logic and imagination, and by reflecting on how they best tackle issues, tasks and challenges, students are increasingly able to select from a range of thinking strategies and use them selectively and spontaneously in an increasing range of learning contexts.
+Activities that foster critical and creative thinking should include both independent and collaborative tasks, and entail some sort of transition or tension between ways of thinking.
 They should be challenging and engaging, and contain approaches that are within the ability range of the learners, but also challenge them to think logically, reason, be open-minded, seek alternatives, tolerate ambiguity, inquire into possibilities, be innovative risk-takers and use their imagination.
 Critical and creative thinking can be encouraged simultaneously through activities that integrate reason, logic, imagination and innovation; for example, focusing on a topic in a logical, analytical way for some time, sorting out conflicting claims, weighing evidence, thinking through possible solutions, and then, following reflection and perhaps a burst of creative energy, coming up with innovative and considered responses.
 Critical and creative thinking are communicative processes that develop flexibility and precision.
 Communication is integral to each of the thinking processes.
 By sharing thinking, visualisation and innovation, and by giving and receiving effective feedback, students learn to value the diversity of learning and communication styles.